 So what can we do to deliver better quality of the application?

-If the company has a monitoring or alerting tool (DataDog, ELK, Splunk) and the automation can be run in an isolated environment (separate environment, at night when nobody using the app) then you should defiantly pair up automation and the observability tool.
+If the company has a monitoring or alerting tool (DataDog, ELK, Splunk) and the automation can be run in an isolated environment (separate environment, at night when nobody using the app) then you should definitely pair up automation and the observability tool.
 At the company I work for I have added the integration of a test framework and monitoring tool, that allows us not only to run the E2E tests but also to observe the services during test execution (and trigger the alerts) to get a better understanding of where the potential problem can come from.

 Another good approach is shifting left, don’t expect that SDET going to cover everything, get developers to help out with testing.
 This way they not only going to help with adding more tests, and cover the features that they work on, but they also going to help improve the application’s testability, so more testing can be added in a more efficient way.

 Test earlier and more often, this one is a little tricky when your CI/CD is cloud-based.
 Yes, you can set up the E2E to run on every pull request, and then if new changes are pushed you can run the tests again.
 It’s sounds like a great idea and that’s what most managers want, the problem here it is going to take a while to run through the whole regression suite if you run the tests on every push to a pull request and it is going to get expensive.
 So what to do to reduce time and cost, so far the best approach I have come up with is to block the merge until E2E tests are executed.
-Setup your pull request jobs so it needs to be executed on demand and it is required before the merge, when the engineer is done with the work and the feature was verified on the isolated environment then run the E2E, once it is passed you are good to merge your changes.
+Setup your pull request jobs so it need to be executed on demand and it is required before the merge, when the engineer is done with the work and the feature is verified on the isolated environment then run the E2E, once it is passed you are good to merge your changes.
 On PR only run the regression tests in the areas related to changes, and run full regression tests on a scheduled basis (during scheduled release or nightly)

 I hope this blog post was useful and helped to bring a better understanding of how test automation works and manages expectations.
 Feel free to reach out if you have any questions